Grinderofl/Tempest/readme.md

 #### Configuring your generator

-Naturally you might want to add some parameters, selectable menu items, get input from user, etc. You can do that quite easily.
-There's a method that you need to override with the signature `IEnumerable<ConfigurationOption> SetupOptions()`.
-These options will be executed before `ExecuteCore()`, and everything you set through the actions will be available by that time.
+Naturally you might want to add some parameters, selectable menu items, get input from user, etc. that can be done quite easily.
+There's a method that you need to override with the signature `void ConfigureOptions(OptionsFactory options)`.
+These options will be executed before `ConfigureGenerator(IScaffoldBuilder)`, and everything you set through the actions will be available by that time.

 The best way to use this is by utilising the fluent API: